-GRANTS AND EXERCISES AFTER THE YEAR ENDED DECEMBER 31, 2021
+GRANTS AND EXERCISES AFTER THE YEAR ENDED DECEMBER 31, 2022

-From the end of the last fiscal period to the date of this Information Circular, there were 15,430,000 Options granted to directors, officers and employees.
+From the end of the last fiscal period to the date of this Information Circular, there were no options granted to directors, officers and employees.

-From the end of the last fiscal period to the date of this Information Circular, no Options were exercised by directors, officers, consultants or employees.
+From the end of the last fiscal period to the date of this Information Circular, no options were exercised by directors, officers, consultants or employees.

-From the end of the last fiscal period to the date of this Information Circular, no Options expired and 309,095 forfeited in 2022 until the date of the Information Circular.
+From the end of the last fiscal period to the date of this Information Circular, no options have expired or forfeited in 2023 until the date of the Information Circular.

-19,136,644 options are outstanding as at the date of the Information Circular.
+A total of 18,020,796 options are outstanding as at the date of the Information Circular.